7 ways to eat for fat loss and more muscle

-Follow these 7 simple food rules and start eating to lose belly fat, and build lean muscle mass, to achieve a leaner, fitter, stronger and healthier body, says New Body Plan editorial director Joe Warner
+Follow these 7 simple food rules to eat for fat loss, and add lean muscle mass, to build the leaner, stronger and healthier body you want, says New Body Plan editorial director Joe Warner

 The trouble is that too many people – despite really wanting to build a leaner, stronger and healthier body – fall into the trap of believing what they eat really doesn’t matter if they’re putting in the hours at the gym.

-An even bigger problem – and the main reason why so many people actually increase their body-fat levels, despite being gym regulars – is they not only eat whatever they want whenever they want, but also never exercise at the necessary intensity to burn calories in significant numbers.
+An even bigger problem – and the main reason why so many people actually increase their body-fat levels, despite training hard – is they not only eat whatever they want whenever they want, but also never exercise at the necessary intensity to burn calories in significant numbers.

 This is a disaster for your better-body aspirations.
 Why?
 Because you’re burning far fewer calories than you think, and then eating far more calories than you realise.
 The inevitable result is an expansion of your waistline, not the shrinking of it that you really want!